The funding call is open – here's how we work with research

 Three perspectives, every time

 Each panel member assesses applications independently before the group comes together to discuss.
-The foundation's board makes the final call in late November, and researchers hear back within about a week.
+The Foundation's board makes the final call in late November, and researchers hear back within about a week.

 More than a funder